KalllN/Analysis-of-Youtube-Data/README.md

 The focus of this repository is to answer the above questions by performing Exploratory Data Analysis on the given dataset.

 YouTube maintains a list of the top trending videos on the platform.
-According to Variety magazine, “To determine the year’s top-trending videos, YouTube uses a combination of factors including measuring users interactions (number of views, shares, comments and likes)”.
+According to Variety magazine, “To determine the year’s top-trending videos, YouTube uses a combination of factors including measuring users' interactions (number of views, shares, comments and likes)”.